mk110000/CMOR-438-Spring-2025/Supervised Learning/Decision Trees/README.md

 ## Goal

 The goal is to build a **Decision Tree model** to predict diabetes using patient data.
 The code balances the dataset using **SMOTE**, trains the tree, evaluates its performance with metrics like **accuracy** and a **confusion matrix**, and visualizes both the **full tree** and the **top features** that influenced the decision-making process.

----

-## Instructions to Reproduce Results

-1. Open the code in **Google Colab**.
-2. Upload your **CSV file** (must include a `"diabetes"` column).
-3. Run the code cells in order.
-   This will:
-   - Clean and prepare the data
-   - Balance the classes using **SMOTE**
-   - Train the **Decision Tree model**
-   - Show performance metrics
-   - Let you visually explore how the tree makes decisions and which features mattered most